Patrolman Justin Michael Terney

 Patrolman Justin Terney was shot and killed while pursuing a fleeing subject at approximately 11:30 pm.

 He conducted a traffic stop on a vehicle near South Cooper Drive and Benson Park Road.
-The driver of the vehicle fled on foot and Patrolman Terney pursued him.
+The driver of the car fled on foot, and Patrolman Terney pursued him.
 Patrolman Terney deployed his taser, but it had no effect on the man.
 The subject then drew a firearm and shot Officer Terney several times.
 Patrolman Terney was able to return fire, striking the subject numerous times.

 Patrolman Terney was transported to a local hospital where he died from his wounds.

-In November 2019 the subject was convicted of Patrolman Terney's murder and the jury recommended he be sentenced to death.
+In November 2019, the subject was convicted of Patrolman Terney's murder, and the jury recommended he be sentenced to death.
+While awaiting execution, he died in prison.

 Bio